mpq1990/simple-microservices-demo/readme.md

 - Add automatic testing
 - Add CI/CD.
 - Logging
+- Add a service registry with circuit breaker pattern (k8s makes this approach mostly redundant and unncessary)
+- Add a caching layer

 [THIS DOC NEEDS TO BE REFINED.
 I WROTE IN A HURRY..
 LITERALLY :P]

 ##### Special thanks for @StephenGrider for the wonderful course on Microservice with node js and react

+### Varaiant of this architecutre using service registry (which makes use of circuit breaker patter, active mq and cache): https://github.com/mpq1990/microservices-architecture-nodejs